Quantization Backdoors to Deep Learning Commercial Frameworks: Discussion

 \subsection{Other Quantization Methods and Tasks}

-{According to the TFLite's optimization framework, FIQ and DRQ have the same quantization process for weights.
-The main difference is that the FIQ activations are quantified with the assistance of a calibration set, while the DRQ activations are dynamically quantified during the inference process without the calibration set.
+TFLite provides several post-quantizaton methods, and we mainly focused on the uniform full-integer quantization (FIQ) method in previous experiments, where both weight and activation are in an int-8 format, because it has the best memory efficiency, and most importantly, it fits best for IoT devices using microcontrollers.
+Here, we apply PQ backdoor against two other configurations of TFLite: non-uniform FIQ (NFIQ) where weights are in int-8 while activations are in int-16, and dynamic range quantization (DRQ) where the model size is reduced by $4\times$.
+The weight quantization is the same across FIQ, NFIQ and DRQ and they differ in activation quantization.
+Specifically, although the activations of FIQ and DRQ are in int-8, the former uses fixed range quantization while the latter applies to the dynamic range quantization.
+The activations of the NFIQ are int-16 and use fixed range quantization.
 Our attack implementation is insensitive to how the activation values are quantified.
-Thus, it is possible to activate the backdoors of the quantized model converted by the DRQ method when the full-precision model is attacked through the FIQ method.
-In particular, its attack success rate against DRQ is comparable to that of the quantization model by using FIQ, which is validated by the experimental results detailed in ~\autoref{tab:DRQ}.
-Here, the CIFAR10 is used, and the full-prevision model is originally used to attack FIQ but quantized through the DRQ method.}
+Thus, it is possible to activate the backdoors of the quantized model converted by the NFIQ/DRQ configuration when the full-precision model is attacked through the FIQ method.
+In particular, its ASR against NFIQ/DRQ is comparable to that of the quantization model by using FIQ, which is validated by the experimental results detailed in~\autoref{tab:DRQ}---note, the FIQ results have shown in previous experiments.
+Here, the CIFAR10 is used, and the full-precision model is originally used to attack FIQ but quantized through the NFIQ/DRQ configuration.

 Although this work uses image classification for extensive validations, we expect that other tasks such as image segmentation, object detection, as well as tasks from audio and textual domains are also vulnerable to the quantization backdoor attack.
 We leave these as future works.
 In addition, it is expected that models with a larger number of parameters are more vulnerable to a concealed dormant quantization backdoor.